Frequently Asked Questions

 The words are used interchangeably.
 In the USA the word ‘band’ is used whereas in the United Kingdom (which includes Wales) the word ‘ring’ is used.

-Jewellery is rarely if ever made in 24 carat gold (that is 100% pure gold) because it’s far too soft and would not last very long as it would be so easily damaged.
-So jewellers over the centuries have added other metals, often silver, to add durability.
-The percentage of silver etc added to the gold determines whether a ring will be 9 carat, 14 carat, 18 carat or 22 carat.
-It is the Assay Office who test the particular piece of jewellery and mark it with the appropriate carat designation – this is referred to by the Assay Office as the Standard Mark.
-In the case of an 18 carat item it will bear the Standard Mark 750, the figure shows that the article consists of 750 parts of gold by weight to 250 parts of other metals – 75% gold.
+Jewellery is rarely made in 24 carat gold (that is, 100% pure gold) because it is too soft and easily damaged.
+Over the centuries jewellers have added other metals, often silver, to add durability.
+The percentage of other metals added to the gold determines whether a ring will be 9 carat, 14 carat, 18 carat or 22 carat.
+The Assay Office tests the particular piece of jewellery and marks it with the appropriate carat designation, which is referred to by the Assay Office as the Standard Mark.
+In the case of an 18 carat item it will bear the Standard Mark 750, the figure shows that the article consists of 750 parts of gold by weight to 250 parts of other metals i.e. 75% gold.
 This is equal to 18 carats (18 parts in every 24), the traditional way of describing the purity of gold.
 However the Assay Office will still mark the item as 18 carat if the gold content is higher than 75% but not quite up to 91.6% which would take the item into the 22 carat category.

-We feel strongly that those companies which use the phrase ‘a touch of Welsh gold’ and similar phrases should be required by law to state exactly what the Welsh gold content is.
-Until the speculation is ended by an open statement of content there will always be doubt.
-It is difficult to think of any product where the vendor is not required to disclose what it contains.
-Recently there have been efforts to enforce disclosure but so far these has been unfruitful – see http://waleseye.com/post/90602024276/who-sells-his-freedom-in-exchange-for-gold
+We feel strongly that those companies that use phrases such as ‘a touch of Welsh gold’ should be legally required to state exactly what the Welsh gold content is.
+It is difficult to think of any product where the vendor is not required to disclose what it contains and until the speculation is ended by an open statement of content, there will always be doubt.

-When you buy from Aur Cymru Limited we state exactly what the Welsh gold content is.
-We would run our business no other way.
+When you buy from Aur Cymru Limited we state and certify exactly what the Welsh gold content is.